NeutroniumDev/observer/README.md

 else.
 Suggestions would be much appreciated!

 This project is licensed under the GNU General Public License v3.0.
 Please use responsibly.
-Any military use is forbidden, unless approved by the creator (me).
+You *can* make a missle with this, but that doesn't mean you should.